 Composing: Children work in pairs, small groups and as a whole class.
 They tackle different types of composition - using the work of a well-known composer as a starting point, creating a soundscape, realising simple scores, building pieces from fragments, improvising.
 Sometimes graphic notation or standard notation will be used.

 Listening: Across the curriculum children will hear a wide range of music.
 Within music lessons there is an emphasis on listening to music from a variety of composers across different musical periods and genre, with the aim of celebrating diversity, improving the recognition of instruments in orchestra over time and enhancing cultural capital.
-You will find a list of music shared with each year group.

 A successful Music lesson will see the children enjoying and participating in singing, exploring playing instruments respectfully and with confidence.
 Children will be composing and performing together, sharing ideas, reflecting on own work using a gradually expanding musical vocabulary and becoming familiar with elements of notation.
 Children will respond to a wide range of listening and they will be able to recognise sounds of common instruments.
 Music will begin to positively affect children's wellbeing, their social and communication skills as well as memory and concentration.